 To help achieve this aim and support the implementation of the NHS Long Term Plan, PAGB’s self care white paper sets out:

 At the heart of the white paper is a call for a national strategy for self care.
 This national leadership is needed to overcome the key challenges to supporting people to take greater ownership of their health and wellbeing, including low health literacy.

 PAGB is committed to working with the Government and NHS England to support the development of a national self care strategy.
 This white paper sets out seven key recommendations which should be included in a national self care strategy, to support the delivery of the NHS Long Term Plan:

-“It’s time for a national self care strategy to help people stay well and manage the growing demand on our health service” hear more in this video message from Normal Lamb MP
+“It’s time for a national self care strategy to help people stay well and manage the growing demand on our health service” hear more in this video message from Norman Lamb MP

 “Community pharmacy is ideally placed to ease pressure on GPs and hospitals by supporting people to self-care.
 We fully support the PAGB’s call for a national strategy for self-care.
 As this report shows, there are many examples of good practice that demonstrate the need for a national, joined-up approach.
 We would welcome the opportunity to help deliver a more sustainable future for our health and social care system.”

 “Pharmacists have a crucial role to play in primary care and helping people to stay well.
 We welcome and support PAGB’s White Paper, which sets out the importance of using digital solutions to integrate the pharmacy offer into the care pathway, as well as exploring the untapped potential of technology for preventative and self care.
 We hope to see a greater focus on this as the NHS looks to implement its Long Term Plan.”

 Gary Dannatt, Chief Operating Officer, Pharmacy2U